BN-800 reactor: History

-The construction of BN-800 started in 1983 as Unit 4 at the Beloyarsk nuclear power plant but was put on hold after the 1986 Chernobyl accident.
+Construction started in 1983 as Unit 4 at the Beloyarsk nuclear power plant.
+It was put on hold after Chernobyl.
 It resumed in 2006 and BN-800 achieved minimum controlled power in 2014, but issues led to further fuel development work.
-On 31 July 2015, the unit achieved minimum controlled power again, at 0.13 % of rated power.
-Commercial operations was expected to start before the end of 2016, with a power rating of 789 MWe.
+On 31 July 2015, the unit achieved minimum controlled power again – 0.13% of rated power.
+Commercial operation was expected to start before the end of 2016, with a power rating of 789 MWe.

-The reactor was connected to the electricity grid in February 2016 and achieved full power for the first time in August 2016.
+The reactor was connected to the grid in December 2015 and achieved full power for the first time in August 2016.
 Commercial power production started on November 1, 2016.

-With both the United States and Russia reaching an agreement in 2001 to render a joint 34 tons of weapons grade plutonium, into reactor grade plutonium alongside reaching the spent fuel standard, that is mixed with the other more highly radioactive products within spent fuel.
+The United States and Russia reached an agreement in 2001 to render a total of 34 tons of weapons grade plutonium into reactor grade plutonium to reach the "spent fuel standard," which is mixed with other more radioactive products within spent fuel.

-US president Barack Obama canceled construction of the agreement-supporting US MOX fuel fabrication facility in 2016, citing cost overruns and for financial reasons proposing instead that for the US share of plutonium, it be diluted with non-radioactive material and disposed in the underground WIPP facility.
+US president Barack Obama canceled construction of the US MOX fuel fabrication facility in 2016, citing cost overruns.
+He proposed that the US share of plutonium be diluted with non-radioactive material and disposed of in the underground WIPP facility.
 However, the dilution could be reversed, and the material reconverted into weapons-grade plutonium.

 On October 3, 2016, Russian president Vladimir Putin ordered the agreement to be suspended because the US did not meet its obligations.

-In January 2020 the reactor started commercial operation with the first batch of MOX reprocessed uranium-plutonium fuel.
+In January 2020, the reactor started commercial operation with the first batch of MOX reprocessed uranium-plutonium fuel.

-Transmutation
+In 2023, the reactor completed one year of operation using a nearly full load of uranium (96%)/plutonium/americium/neptunium MOX fuel.

+Plutonium disposal

-The BN-800 could be used to close the fuel circle.
-The core load of 15 t material consists mostly of U-238 and about 20.5 % plutonium.
-This could be taken from processed old nuclear fuel rods.
+The BN-800 could be used to close the fuel cycle.
+The core load of 15 tons of material consists mostly of U-238 and about 20.5% plutonium.
+This could be taken from reprocessed spent nuclear fuel assemblies.